-Katalin Karikó is Senior Vice President at BioNTech RNA Pharmaceuticals.
-She is also Adjunct Professor at the Perelman School of Medicine, University of Pennsylvania.
+Katalin Karikó is professor at University of Szeged and adjunct professor of neurosurgery at the Perelman School of Medicine, University of Pennsylvania, where she worked for 24 years.
+She is former senior vice president at BioNTech SE, Mainz, Germany, where she worked between 2013-2022.
 She received her Ph.D. in biochemistry from University of Szeged, Hungary, in 1982.
 For four decades, her research has been focusing on RNA-mediated mechanisms with the ultimate goal of developing in vitro-transcribed mRNA for protein therapy.
 She investigated RNA-mediated immune activation and co-discovered that nucleoside modifications suppress immunogenicity of RNA, which widened the therapeutic potentials of mRNA.
-She is co-inventor on mRNA-related patents, including eight, which is granted in the USA for application of non-immunogenic, nucleoside-modified RNA.
-She co-founded and served as CEO of RNARx from 2006-2013.
+Her patents, co-invented with Drew Weissman on nucleoside-modified uridines in mRNA provided the foundation to create the FDA-approved COVID-19 mRNA vaccines by BioNTech/Pfizer and Moderna.